Showing posts with label Vintage Paperbacks. Show all posts

 After Baxter Simon departs, Blackoaks is visited by a slave trader who is just as despicable, Eakins Shivers.
 Shivers arrives with a coffle that “looked diseased, half-starved, exhausted.
 The ankles of every man, woman, and child bled from the unrelenting bite of their shackles with every step they took.”
 Though the Baynards find his treatment of his property distasteful, Ferrell Baynard invites Shivers into his home, where the two men talk within the confines of Ferrell’s office.
 Shivers is allowed to camp on Blackoaks property for the night.
 The next morning, Shivers is gone, and with him, two of the Baynards’ slaves.

-Ferrell admits to his mistress, house slave Jeanne D’Arc (often addressed as Jahndark) that the missing men were sold, but tells his family that the slaves ran away, mostly to hide the truth about the plantation’s shaky finances.
+Ferrell admits to his mistress, house slave Jeanne D’Arc (often addressed as Jahndark), that the missing men were sold, but tells his family that the slaves ran away, mostly to hide the truth about the plantation’s shaky finances.
 His oldest son Ferrell-Junior deduces what happened, however, and he does not approve.
 His father insists he had to.
 “That’s what Baxter Simon said, Papa,” Ferrell-Junior replies.
 “He cut out a slave child’s tongue because he had to.”

 Even before the sale of the slaves, Ferrell’s son-in-law Styles intuits Blackoaks has a cash flow problem.
 Ferrell’s side hustle of distilling his own blend of corn liquor is what keeps the plantation afloat now that the over-farmed land only yields low-grade cotton.
 Styles, who heard the high offers Baxter Simon was making on Blade, thinks Blackoaks should turn its attention to slave breeding, becoming more resentful each time his father-in-law rejects the idea.